Food Storage Pizza Tricks

 2. Add sugar, salt, and oil.
 Gradually add approximately 6 cups of flour.

-6. Cook for 10 to 12 minutes or until desired browning is accomplished.
+6. Cook for 10 to 12 minutes or until cheese is slightly browned and the crust is firm.

 * When using regular yeast change amount to 2 Tbsp.